From the boot of a Ford Bronco, 18 year old Nigel Austin makes his first denim jacket sale at the Beckley Market in Geelong.

 Typo becomes the Group’s first UK citizen, launching online to start with and then opening a store in London.
 Our office in Malaysia is officially opened.
 The Group becomes one of the first Australian retailers to join the Better Cotton Initiative and announce our goal of 100% sustainable cotton by 2021.

-This year has seen the Global rollout of our CottonOn&Co.
-Perks rewards program designed to reward our customers for choosing to shop with us.
-Our new, Avalon Distribution Centre has been purpose built to provide an improved customer experience while providing our team members with a world-class working environment.
-We became a member of Action Collaboration Transformation (ACT) to work collaboratively with fellow signatories towards a goal of achieving living wages for all workers.
+We launch CottonOn&CO.
+Perks program designed to reward our customers for shopping with us.
+Our purpose built Avalon Distribution Centre opens to provide an improved customer experience and team members with a world-class working environment.
+We join Action Collaboration Transformation (ACT) to work collaboratively with fellow signatories towards a goal of achieving living wages for all workers.